Having a Caring Boyfriend

 Whether you have an issue with loyalty or someone else does, it doesn’t matter.
 What matters is understanding what exactly being loyal means in your context.

-- Loyalty means being true.
+- Having a caring boyfriend means he's being true.
 This one is big.
 If you’re not true to your partner, you’re not true to yourself.
-If you’re not true to yourself, you’re living a lie.
-And if you’re living a lie – I’m sure you know where I’m going with here.
+If they're not true to you, they're not going to care.

 - Loyalty means being faithful.
 Another big point.
 But before we go on with this point, it’s important to understand what exactly I mean by faith.
 You see, every relationship is going to have its faults.
 Without going too much into detail, having faith is the notion of believing things will get better even though they might have not.
 It’s believing in a better future and a positive outcome, no matter what.
 And believing in the relationship.